 That trip would have taken the helicopter south, over the city's harbor and past the Statue of Liberty.

-Investigators were reviewing video posted on social media Monday afternoon showing a helicopter that investigators believe is the doomed chopper pausing and hovering a short distance south of the heliport, then turning and making an erratic flight back north through rain and clouds.
+Investigators were reviewing video posted on social media showing a helicopter they believe is the doomed chopper pausing and hovering near the heliport, then turning and making an erratic flight back north through rain and clouds.

-The helicopter hit the Manhattan tower about 11 minutes after taking off, in an area where flights aren’t supposed to take place.
+The helicopter hit the building about 11 minutes after taking off, in an area where flights aren't supposed to take place.

 A flight restriction in effect since President Donald Trump took office prohibits aircraft from flying below 3,000 feet (914 meters) within a 1-mile (1.6 kilometer) radius of Trump Tower, only a few blocks from the crash site.

-Helicopters going in and out of the heliport, on East 34th Street, are only allowed to fly in the restricted area if they have permission and are in constant communication with air traffic control.
+Helicopters going in and out of the heliport are only allowed to fly in the restricted area if they have permission and are communicating with air traffic control.

 Asked if the weather may have played a factor, Brazy said "it is certainly one of the most interesting concerns we have."

 "Should the helicopter have been flying?
 I do not know yet," he said.

 The crashed helicopter was owned through a real estate firm and used for "executive travel," authorities said.